Are you serious?

 Evidently, it appears to be the most simple one as well.

-But it is tricky… because candidates often write career objective in this section and not what they can deliver.
+But it is tricky… because candidates often write career objectives in this section and not what they can deliver.

 You will eventually discover in this article, you need to convey your problem-solving attitude and not really what your objective is unless you are a fresher.